 The National Award for SEN Co-ordination is a statutory requirement for new SENCos to achieve within three years of appointment.

 The course is open to new SENCos, aspiring SENCos - and experienced SENCos who may wish to update and review their thinking and practice.

-This programme enables you to achieve a Postgraduate Certificate (60 Masters level credits), which you can also use towards gaining the MEd in Inclusive Education.
+This programme enables you to achieve a Postgraduate Certificate (60 Masters level credits), which you can also use towards gaining the MA in Inclusive Education.
 In addition, students who have QTS/QTLS and complete a portfolio to evidence they meet NCTL learning outcomes for SENCos are eligible for the NASENCO Award.

 - This course is not available for international students

 See the further details of tuition fees when studying a course at the University of Gloucestershire.